Alltagsküche

 ❓ F.A.Q.

-Can I prepare the bratwurst and vegetable rice ahead of time?
+Can I make bratwurst with vegetable rice ahead of time?

 🏛️ History and Tradition